 1874 was a historic year for the nation.
 It marked the opening of the Southern Pacific Railroad, General Custer led an expedition, the patenting of barbed wire and Levi Strauss and Jacob Davis jeans.
 The QWERTY keyboard was first used by Remington typewriter.
 Mr. & Mrs. Jesse James married, and President Ulysses S. Grant’s daughter, Nellie, married at the White House.

 The western landscape shaped a man’s philosophy and engineered new opportunities.
 Lewis maintained strong connections to his Bostonian roots.
 The Fenno cousins invested into the enterprise in the early years and helped mature this business into an economic market that sustained agriculture, sheep, and cattle.
 They operated a weekly wool report that helped the market determine the value of this natural material which was used from clothing to bedding.
-This wool knowledge and capital prepared L. F. Moulton & Co to mature into a 21,723 acre enterprise.
+This wool knowledge and capital prepared L. F. Moulton & Company to mature into a 21,723 acre enterprise.

 At the end of war, a new period was marked by the California Gold Rush (1848–1855).
 It began on January 24, 1848, when gold was found by James W. Marshall at Sutter’s Mill.